ibrahimbutt/direwolf-arch-rice/steps.md

 ### Preview Imasges In Ranger

 Install w3m: `sudo pacman -S w3m`.
 Then run `vim ~/.config/ranger/rc.conf`.
-Press the letter i on your keyboard to enter insert mode, then type in `set preview_images true`.
-To write changes and quit Vim, press the escape key to exit insert mode and then type :wq.
+Read it and understand it.
 Lastly, run `ranger --copy-config=scope`.

 Run `ranger` in the terminal and use arrows keys to navigate.
 Make your way to ~/Pictures/Wal/bg1.jpg and you should see a preview of it.